 So let me burst your bubble first – flamingos are not found everywhere on this island.
-You can’t just rock up to any beach in Aruba and expect to find wild flamingos roaming around.
+You can’t just show up at any beach in Aruba and expect to find wild flamingos roaming around.
 They inhabit a private island part of the Renaissance Hotel and access is very limited.
-Visiting it requires careful planning.
-So we’re here to help you do your research!
+Visiting it requires careful planning and knowing a few tricks to beat the crowds.

 How To Get To Flamingo Beach Aruba

 Flamingo beach is located on a small private island, part of the Renaissance Hotel in Aruba.
 The island is not open to the public and the only way to get there is by boat transfer through the hotel.

 So to get to Flamingo Beach you have two options: stay at the hotel or get a day pass.

 If you choose to stay at the Renaissance Hotel, you can visit the beach as much as you want for free.
 If you choose to buy a day pass, the price is $125 per person and includes lunch and a drink.

 Option 1: Stay at the hotel:

 If you book a room at the Renaissance Hotel you can access the private island by taking a boat from the hotel lobby.
 You have to use your room key to board the boat so there is no sneaking in.
 The boat arrives every 15 minutes starting at 7am every day.